2003 North Dakota State Bison football team

 The 2003 North Dakota State Bison football team was an American football team that represented North Dakota State University during the 2003 NCAA Division II football season as a member of the North Central Conference.
 In their first year under head coach Craig Bohl, the team compiled an 8–3 record.

+This was the Bison's final season competing as a Division II program.